sergey-ko/skaskapro/_posts/2023-10-25-problems-of-common-sequential-planners.md

   teaser: assets/sequential-planners/robot-planner-2-sm.jpg
 ---

->Disclaimer #1: everything below is based o experiments with Semantic Kernel (version < 1.0).
-Langchain has same problems, but I did not do deep dive.
+>Disclaimer #1: The following observations are derived from experiments with Semantic Kernel (version < 1.0).
+Although Langchain has similar issues, I haven't delved deeply into it.

->Disclaimer #2: main topic to discuss here is creating of the plan, not executing it
+>Disclaimer #2: The primary focus of this discussion is on formulating a plan, not its implementation.

->Disclaimer #3: CoT, ToT, GoT etc. is not the case here.
+>Disclaimer #3: Concepts like CoT, ToT, GoT, and the like are not relevant in this context.

 ## Sequential planner flow